rbga/Differential-Robot/README.md

 ## Introduction

 The Differential Robot project is a fully autonomous robot designed to navigate around a track, avoid obstacles, and simultaneously map the surroundings.
-This project was developed as a course project for Autonomous Robotics at Dalhousie University, under the guidance of Dr. Mae Seto.
+This project was developed as a course project for Autonomous Robotics at Dalhousie University.
 >(![image](https://github.com/rbga/Differential-Robot/assets/75168756/ea0279bf-0fc0-4604-9245-e62944b65c75))
 ## Key Features